Back to Blog

 Munch is the enterprise option.
 It doesn't just clip.
 It analyzes trending topics and tries to match your content to what's performing well on social media right now.
 If you do a lot of react content or news commentary, this can be useful.

 For most indie VTubers, it's probably overkill.
 The interface is complex, the price is steep ($49/month for just 4 hours of video, up to $220/month for heavier use), and a lot of the features are designed for marketing teams, not solo creators.
+The caption and reframing features are solid, but you're paying for trend analytics you might not use.

 Best for: Larger creators or agencies managing multiple channels who need trend analytics.